 Network to New Heights

-To network these days, savvy business owners can join professional and civic organizations, volunteer for good causes or take full advantage of electronic tools such as e-mail, web conferencing and webinars.
-Since they spend so much time working solo or with a small staff, networking is particularly critical for home-based entrepreneurs.
+To network these days, savvy business owners can join professional and civic organizations, volunteer for good causes or take full advantage of electronic tools such as e-mail, web conferencing, and webinars.
+Even home-based entrepreneurs can find various online platforms to network through without even stepping foot outside the home.

 Groups Can Bolster Business